Google Analytics 4 Integration

 2. Item Selection Events (select_item)

-Triggered when a customer selects a product, variant, or merchandise item.
+Triggered when a customer selects a product, variant, gift card, or merchandise item from the main list.

 Trigger Points: